glwagner/WaveTransmittedTurbulence.jl/README.md

 julia --project -e 'using Pkg; Pkg.instantiate()'
 ```

-4. Run the spinup LES for section 3 (alll simulations will take some time with a high-octane GPU):
+4. Run the spinup LES for section 3 (all simulations will take some time to complete even with a high-octane GPU):

   ```
   julia --project simulations/run_free_convection.jl --buoyancy_flux 1e-9 --buoyancy_gradient 1e-6 --Nh 256 --Nz 256